BANGLA SERIES, DAY 1 – 4

 PROTESTS

-Once I had downed my dinner and started to do a few hours work I could hear some commotion outside the hotel.
-Looking like something was going on I ventured out and came across a crowd of people in front of a line of police while people with horrendous injuries lay on the ground.
+Once I had finished my dinner and started to do a few hours’ work, I could hear some commotion outside the hotel.
+Looking like something was going on, I ventured out and came across a crowd of people in front of a line of police, while people with horrendous injuries lay on the ground.

-After chatting with a few locals, the protest was demanding the state give recognition to the people with injuries as freedom fighters.
+After chatting with a few locals, the protest was demanding that the state give recognition to the people with injuries as freedom fighters.
 These injuries occurred as part of the recent uprising that occurred against the previous government.
-The locals feel it is their right to be recognized as such after risking their lives for the freedom of the country.
+The locals feel it is their right to be recognized as such, having risked their lives for the freedom of the country.
 It was at times hard to watch as clearly some of these people may never walk again.

 DAY 4 – CHEAPEST HOTEL IN THE WORLD

 Our first stop was the cheapest hotel in the world.
-Rooms here go for as little as $0.70 per night and is just enough room to lay down in.
+Rooms here go for as little as $0.70 per night and are just enough room to lie down in.
 Think of it as a floating Bangladeshi capsule hotel.
-Each room comes with a light, a fan and electricity for charging devices.
-The fan is much needed as the room is quite literally a tin box which would melt you in summer.
+Each room comes with a light, a fan, and electricity for charging devices.
+The fan is much needed, as the room is quite literally a tin box that would melt you in summer.

 GUESTS

-There’s no kitchen but street food is so cheap it makes it no issue.
-And finally the bathroom, a hole in the ground and a bucket for the shower, for water taken from one of the most polluted rivers in the world.
+There’s no kitchen, but street food is so cheap it’s no issue.
+And finally, the bathroom, a hole in the ground and a bucket for the shower, for water taken from one of the most polluted rivers in the world.

 GARMENT FACTORIES

-After a quick trip across the Buriganga, the world’s most polluted river we took a walk around the Garment Factories of Dhaka.
-Here kids from as young as 10 (in fairness the vast majority were of age) work and sleep in these factories.
-The conditions aren’t great but certainly not as bad as it sounds but take a look at the photos.
+After a quick trip across the Buriganga, the world’s most polluted river, we took a walk around the Garment Factories of Dhaka.
+Here.
+Kids from as young as 10 (in fairness, the vast majority were of age) work and sleep in these factories.
+The conditions aren’t great, but certainly not as bad as they sound.
+But take a look at the photos.

 FAILED TRAIN RIDE

 A bucket list item for me is to ride on the roof of a train in the sub-continent.
-In many places it’s now been outlawed and unfortunately our timing couldn’t have been worse.
-There are protests all across the city and all trains were off until further notice.
+In many places, it’s now been outlawed, and unfortunately, our timing couldn’t have been worse.
+There are protests all across the city, and all trains are off until further notice.
 We will get another chance in a few days!

 TODAY’S YOUTUBE VIDEOS